cloudmesh/cloudmesh-cmd5/README.md

 ```

 An important difference to other CMD solutions is that our commands
-can leverage (besides the standrad definition), docopts as a way to
+can leverage (besides the standard definition), docopts as a way to
 define the manual page.
 This allows us to use arguments as dict and
 use simple if conditions to interpret the command.
 Using docopts has
 the advantage that contributors are forced to think about the command